scivision/fortran-filesystem/README.md

 scl enable gcc-toolset-10 "which g++"
 ```

-**Cray PE** works with GCC or Intel backends.
-The Cray compiler itself works with the non-C++ filesystem.

 ## Build

-Fortran-filesystem can be built with CMake or Fortran Package Manager (FPM).
+Ffilesystem can be built with CMake or Fortran Package Manager (FPM).

-`[lib]filesystem.a` is the library binary built that contains the Fortran "filesystem" module--it is the only binary you need to use in your project.
+"libffilesystem.a" is the library binary built that contains the Fortran "filesystem" module--it is the only binary you need to use in your project.

 Please see the [API docs](./API.md) for extensive list of functions/subroutines.